 Influenza vaccination in pregnancy is safe and strongly recommended in avoiding complications of influenza disease.
-It can be administered at any stage of pregnancy and will not only aim to protect the expectant mother from disease, but also provide protection to the infant once born.
+It can be administered at any stage of pregnancy and not only aims to protect the expectant mother from disease, but also to provide protection to the infant once born.

-Pertussis (whooping cough) immunisation during pregnancy is a safe and effective way to protect the mother and prevent disease of the newborn prior to administration of their own immunisations from 6 weeks of age.
-It is recommended that a single dose of the vaccine be administered between 28 and 32 weeks of the pregnancy.
+Pertussis (whooping cough) immunisation during pregnancy is a safe and effective way to protect the mother and prevent disease of the newborn.
+It is recommended that a single dose of the vaccine be administered between 20 and 32 weeks of pregnancy, in every pregnancy, including pregnancies that are closely spaced.

 - ABC News report: ‘Antivaxxer’ tells of ‘nightmare’ after passing whooping cough onto baby daughter